Dre Campbell Farm

 Cold manures release nutrients more slowly, and you can add them directly to the soil.
 However, it’s best to let them decompose a bit before applying them around plants.

-- Cow manure is one of the most popular cold manures.
-It contains NPK and other nutrients and is generally thought to work better when used as composted manure.
+• Cow manure is one of the most popular cold manures.
+It contains NPK and other essential nutrients and works more effectively when used as composted manure.

-- Goat manure is also a great soil conditioner, and it is basically odorless.
+• Goat manure is also an excellent soil conditioner, and it is virtually odorless.
 Besides, it is one of the best animal manures for plants and soil.

-Some sources say you can compost waste from domestic pets like cats and dogs as long as you use poop from your own pets.
-Human waste is also a possibility if properly managed.
+Some sources say you can compost waste from domestic pets like cats and dogs as long as you use the poop from your pets.
+Human waste is also a possibility, provided it is appropriately managed.

-However, for hygienic reasons, our recommendation is that poop from domestic pets and unprocessed human feces should never be used as manure fertilizer in vegetable garden soils.
-They may contain parasites and bacteria that can make you sick if not properly managed [2, 3].
+For hygiene reasons, don’t use pet poop or raw human feces as fertilizer in vegetable gardens.
+They may contain parasites and bacteria that can cause illness if not properly managed [2, 3].

 Pig Slurry